awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-key-pairs.md

 ### Option 2: Import your own public key to Amazon EC2<a name="how-to-generate-your-own-key-and-import-it-to-aws"></a>

 Instead of using Amazon EC2 to create your key pair, you can create an RSA key pair using a third\-party tool and then import the public key to Amazon EC2\.
-For example, you can use ssh\-keygen \(a tool provided with the standard OpenSSH installation\) to create a key pair\.
-Alternatively, Java, Ruby, Python, and many other programming languages provide standard libraries that you can use to create an RSA key pair\.

-**Requirements**
+**Requirements for key pairs**
 +

   The following formats are supported:
   + OpenSSH public key format
   + Base64 encoded DER format
   + SSH public key file format as specified in [RFC4716](http://tools.ietf.org/html/rfc4716)
-  + SSH private key file format must be PEM \(for example, use `ssh-keygen -m PEM` to convert the OpenSSH key into the PEM format\)
+  + SSH private key file format must be PEM
 + Create an RSA key\.
 Amazon EC2 does not accept DSA keys\.
 + The supported lengths are 1024, 2048, and 4096\.

 **To create a key pair using a third\-party tool**

 1. Generate a key pair with a third\-party tool of your choice\.
+For example, you can use ssh\-keygen \(a tool provided with the standard OpenSSH installation\)\.
+Alternatively, Java, Ruby, Python, and many other programming languages provide standard libraries that you can use to create an RSA key pair\.
+**Important**
+The private key must be in the PEM format\.
+For example, use `ssh-keygen -m PEM` to generate the OpenSSH key in the PEM format\.

 1. Save the public key to a local file\.
 For example, `C:\keys\my-key-pair.pub`\.
 The file name extension for this file is not important\.

-1. Save the private key to a different local file that has the `.pem` extension\.
+1. Save the private key to a local file that has the `.pem` extension\.
 For example,  `C:\keys\my-key-pair.pem`\.
+The file name extension for this file is important because only `.pem` files can be selected when connecting to your Windows instance from the EC2 console\.
+**Important**
 Save the private key file in a safe place\.
-You'll need to provide the name of your key pair when you launch an instance and the corresponding private key each time you connect to the instance\.
+You'll need to provide the name of your public key when you launch an instance and the corresponding private key each time you connect to the instance\.

-After you have created the key pair, use one of the following methods to import your key pair to Amazon EC2\.
+After you have created the key pair, use one of the following methods to import your public key to Amazon EC2\.

 ------
 #### [ New console ]